a field guide to needlework

 and hope that while you are there

-you check out more of
+you check out more of his website

 for his work in all areas